Department Chair: Kristin Hadley

 Telephone Contact: Lynda L. Olmstead 801-626-7171

-Professors: Frances Butler, Michael Cena, Forrest Crawford, Linda Gowans, Vicki Napper; Associate Professors: Melina Alexander, Ann Ellis, Kristin Hadley, Jack Mayhew, Louise Moulding, Richard Pontius, Peggy Saunders, Pene’e Stewart, Natalie Allen Williams; Assistant Professors: Vincent Bates, David Byrd, Shirley Dawson, Bonnie Hofland, Patrick Leytham, Anette Melvin, Kristin Nelson, Clay Rasmussen
+Professors: Michael Cena, Forrest Crawford, Linda Gowans, Louise Moulding, Peggy Saunders, Penée Stewart; Associate Professors: Melina Alexander, David Byrd, Ann Ellis, Kristin Hadley, Jack Mayhew, Richard Pontius, Natalie Allen Williams; Assistant Professors: Vincent Bates, Shirley Dawson, J. Roberto Garcia, Bonnie Hofland, Patrick Leytham, DeeDee Mower, Clay Rasmussen, Sheryl Rushton, Gina Shelley, Nadia Wrosch

 The major purpose of the professional education programs in teacher education is to prepare candidates for teaching in elementary and secondary schools.
 Preparation is also provided for teachers of students with mild to moderate disabilities with the special education mild/moderate license.
 The department prepares students for endorsements in Mathematics, ESL (English as a Second Language), Basic Reading (graduate level only), and Education of the Gifted (graduate level only).
-All programs are approved by the Utah State Board of Education and the National Council for Accreditation of Teacher Education (NCATE); however, the Teacher Education Department is a candidate member for accreditation through the Teacher Education Accreditation Council (TEAC).
+All programs are approved the National Council for Accreditation of Teacher Education (NCATE); however, the Teacher Education Department is a candidate member for accreditation through the Teacher Education Accreditation Council (TEAC).
 An initial program review is scheduled for Fall 2014.

 The preparation for teaching falls academically within four major categories: University General Education, support courses, subject specialization, and professional education.